folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Let's kill the followers that follow up on poppin' mollies" > Mollies

-* After ordering the executions of social media influencers on the previous verse, Kendrick is now adding the followers of those influencers to the execution list.
+* After ordering the executions of social media influencers in the previous verse, Kendrick is now adding the followers of those influencers to the execution list.

-* In particular he calls out the follower who are “poppin mollies”.
-"Molly" is slang for the pure, molecular—from which we get the name molly—form of psychoactive drug MDMA.
-This pure form of MDMA is distinguished from the drug ecstasy in which MDMA is mixed with other substances.
+* In particular, he calls out the followers who are “poppin' mollies.”
+"Molly" is slang for the pure, molecular form—from which we get the name "molly"—of the psychoactive drug MDMA.
+This pure form of MDMA is distinguished from ecstasy, in which MDMA is mixed with other substances.

-* MDMA increases heart rate, makes users feel more energetic, induces increased emotional and sensory experience, increases feelings of connection and empathy and overall leads to feelings of euphoria.
-However, these positive feelings can lead to an emotional crash and increased anxiety after the effects of the drug wears off.
+* MDMA increases heart rate, makes users feel more energetic, induces increased emotional and sensory experience, increases feelings of connection and empathy, and overall leads to feelings of euphoria.
+However, these positive feelings can lead to an emotional crash and increased anxiety after the effects of the drug wear off.

-* MDMA was originally used in the 1970s to assist with psychotherapy for conditions such a post traumatic stress disorder (PTSD).
-However, by the 1980s forms of MDMA and eventually molly began to be used as a “party drug” at raves, electronic music concerts and other dance parties.
-Molly's status as a “party drug” connects to the recurring motif of "the party" throughout “Watch the Party Die”.
+* MDMA was originally used in the 1970s to assist with psychotherapy for conditions such as post-traumatic stress disorder (PTSD).
+However, by the 1980s, forms of MDMA and eventually molly began to be used as a “party drug” at raves, electronic music concerts, and other dance parties.
+Molly's status as a “party drug” connects to the recurring motif of "the party" throughout “Watch the Party Die.”

-* Molly has also been referenced in the lyrics of a countless number of songs by "rappers that report the lies" and "parade in gluttony without givin' truth to the youth".
+* Molly has also been referenced in the lyrics of countless songs by "rappers that report the lies" and "parade in gluttony without givin' truth to the youth."

-* It seems that Kendrick now wants to execute the followers who have been using mollie in order to prevent the usage of the drug from spreading to other innocent lives and negatively affective society.
+* It seems that Kendrick now wants to execute the followers who have been using molly in order to prevent the usage of the drug from spreading to other innocent lives and negatively affecting society.

 {{< /details >}}